By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 After forking the repo, the documentation will still have the SE-EDU branding and refer to the

-cs2103-ay1819s2-w10-4/main
+cs2103-ay1819s2-w10-4/main repo.

-If you plan to develop this fork as a separate product (i.e. instead of contributing to cs2103-ay1819s2-w10-4/main
+If you plan to develop this fork as a separate product (i.e. instead of contributing to cs2103-ay1819s2-w10-4/main)

 , you should do the following: